 Unseen Struggles: ADHD in Women from Diverse Backgrounds

-School Years: Hidden Signs and Cultural Pressure
+School Years: Hidden Struggles Under Cultural Pressure

-Adulthood in Australia: New Challenges Emerge
+Adulthood in Australia: A New Landscape of Challenges

-Why ADHD in Women Goes Unnoticed
+Why ADHD in Women Often Goes Unseen

-The Science: Hormones, Mood, and Complexity
+The Science: Hormones, Mood, and Diagnostic Complexity

 A Universal Struggle, Beyond Culture